ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.80

+- Update saved variables and remove old unused MM 2.x variables
+- Fix Alert Queue

+NOTE: MM will use the greatest value from the old MM saved variables for days of retention for sales, and min and max values.
+This was intended previously for updating from MM 3.5.x to 3.6.x and only needs to run once with the current version rather then every time there is a full reset of data.

+## ChangeLog 3.7.77, 3.7.78, 3.7.79

+- Fix for Trading House listing error
+- Fix for Settings Menu error

+## ChangeLog 3.7.76

+- Fix for Guild Roster using purchases rather then sales for the tax column
+- Added additional outlier options
+- Updated Craft Cost recipes
+- Updated Data routines to add new sales, listings, purchases, and canceled or posted items

-## ChangeLog 3.7.73
+## ChangeLog 3.7.73, 3.7.74, 3.7.75

 - Addressed long standing issue for sales indexing
 - Added tooltip notification when the user has chosen "None" for a data range or focus value

-While attempting to simplify all code in order to improve the initialization routine so MM can use LibAsync or so I can refine LibExecutionQueue and reduce the stutter during initialization I discovered that the main routine for indexing sales was missing important functionality since about September of last year from version 3.6.46.

-I was never able to update the function in the past without breaking it and with my current improvements the missing functionality became more obvious.
-This functionality does not really impact sales totals but it could in some cases assign the incorrect name or icon to the sales data for an item.
-It may also cause MM to sort the sale incorrectly within its various sales containers.

-Using '/lgs redesc' and '/lgs clean' should correct the issue.
+- Added notification for duplicate data indexes

-## ChangeLog 3.7.69, 3.7.70, 3.7.71, , 3.7.72
+## ChangeLog 3.7.69, 3.7.70, 3.7.71, 3.7.72

 - Fix for LibMediaProvider font issue
 - Fix for: MasterMerchant.lua:3260: function expected
 - Fix for: MasterMerchant.lua:3857: attempt to index a nil value

-I sorta rushed this version.
+I sort of rushed this version.
 I will look into other reports as I have time and make sure things are working the best they can.

 ## ChangeLog 3.7.68